happycod3r/Experiments/README.md

 Nothing in this repository is finished or really meant to be finished it's just ideas.
-If you have any ideas on how to add to any of mine definitely let me know submit a `Pull Request` or just hit me up on one of my social links.
+If you have any ideas on how to add to any of mine definitely let me know.
+Either submit a `Pull Request` or just hit me up on one of my social links.

 I write code/markup in various languages so there will be a mix of file types and ideas.
 Mostly the